rehierl/node-tree-outliner/3-2-0-design-3.md

 # Design (3) - Sectioning nodes

-Because a section is a sequence of strictly subsequent nodes, definitions only need to tell an algorithm, with which node a section begins and with which node it ends.
+Because a section is a sequence of strictly subsequent nodes, definitions only need to tell an algorithm when a section begins and when it ends.
 In addition to that, an algorithm must have the means to implement the corresponding operations efficiently, or even at all.

 Because an algorithm knows about a section as soon as it enters the section's sectioning node, it has the ability to execute operations that prepare itself